-Interviews with professionals
+Interviews with Professionals

-In a nutshell …
+In a few lines …

 The Commission: In a few sentences, could you explain how to approach the challenges of contemporary sports tourism?